ceford/j4xdemos-com-jdocmanual-v1/README.md

 # JDOC Manual

+This version is obsolete and was archive on 2024-0326.

 This component can display pages from a Mediawiki server with the aid of an index document.
 For example, you may wish to switch from Joomla 4 documents to Joomla 3 documents and to see